P.S. I Love You (film)

 P.S.
-I Love You is a 2007 American romantic drama film directed by Richard LaGravenese from a screenplay by LaGravenese and Steven Rogers based on the 2004 novel of the same name by Cecelia Ahern.
-The film stars Hilary Swank, Gerard Butler, Lisa Kudrow, Gina Gershon, James Marsters, Harry Connick Jr. and Jeffrey Dean Morgan.
+I Love You is a 2007 romantic comedy film directed by Richard LaGravenese from a screenplay by LaGravenese and Steven Rogers.
+It is based on the 2004 novel of the same name by Cecelia Ahern.
+The film stars Hilary Swank, Gerard Butler, Lisa Kudrow, Gina Gershon, James Marsters, Harry Connick Jr., Jeffrey Dean Morgan, and Kathy Bates.

-The film was released in the United States on December 21, 2007, by Warner Bros.
-Pictures.
-It was critically panned, with criticism being directed at Swank's performance and the writing.
-However, it was a box office success, and grossed $156.8 million worldwide against a $30 million budget.
-In 2019 Swank expressed interest in adapting the follow-up book into a second film.
+The film was released in the United States by Warner Bros.
+Pictures on December 21, 2007, and in the United Kingdom by Momentum Pictures on January 4, 2008.
+It received generally negative reviews from critics, with criticism being directed at Swank's casting and the writing.
+It was a box office success, grossing $156.8 million worldwide against a $30 million budget.

 Plot

-Holly and Gerry are a married couple living in Manhattan; they fight occasionally but are deeply in love.
-One winter, Gerry dies of a brain tumour, causing Holly to withdraw from her family and friends out of grief.
+Holly and Gerry are a married couple living in Manhattan.
+They fight occasionally but passionately, and are deeply in love.
+One winter, Gerry dies of a brain tumor after ten years together, causing Holly to withdraw from her family and friends out of grief.

-On Holly's 30th birthday, a cake is delivered along with a cassette that holds a recording from Gerry— the first of several meaningful messages all ending "P.S.
+On Holly's birthday, a cake is delivered along with a cassette that holds a recording from Gerry— the first of several meaningful messages all ending "P.S.
 I Love You", which he had arranged to have delivered to her after his death.
-Holly's mom, Patricia, who never warmed to the idea of her marrying Gerry when she was nineteen, is not pleased, worried that it will keep Holly tied to the past.
+Holly's mom, Patricia, who never warmed to the idea of her marrying Gerry, is not pleased, worried that it will keep Holly tied to the past.

 As each season passes, Gerry's messages fill Holly with encouragement to continue living.
-Having organised for Holly and her two best friends, Denise and Sharon, to travel to his homeland of Ireland, they arrive at a beautiful house in the Irish countryside and find a letter addressed to each of them; one asks Denise to take Holly to his favourite pub.
+Having organized for Holly and her two best friends, Denise and Sharon, to travel to his homeland of Ireland, they arrive at a beautiful house in the Irish countryside and find a letter addressed to each of them; one asks Denise to take Holly to his favorite pub.
 While there, Holly meets William, a singer who strongly reminds her of Gerry.
-He dedicates a song to her, ("Galway Girl"); upon hearing it, she is overcome with emotion and walks out, realising it was the song Gerry sang to her when they first met.
+He dedicates a song to her ("Galway Girl"); upon hearing it, she is overcome with emotion and walks out, as it was the song Gerry sang to her when they first met.